mbonetti-nyc/NYC-COVID19-Trends/README.md

 #
 ### Brief Description

-This project aims to examine COVID-19 (novel coronavirus) trends throughout the five boroughs of New York City, from August 2020 to May 2021, via dynamic, user-controlled choropleth maps.
+This project aims to examine COVID-19 (novel coronavirus) trends throughout the five boroughs of New York City, from August 2020 to 2022, via dynamic, user-controlled choropleth maps.
 Measurements are COVID-19 cases per 100,000 NYC residents, tests per 100,000 NYC residents, and percent positives of NYC residents.

 Percent positives indicate the percentage of NYC residents who tested for COVID-19 with a positive molecular test.
 Modified ZCTA (ZIP Code Tabulation Area) are shown instead of ZCTA, whereby unusually small ZCTAs consolidate to MODZCTAs for better regional comparisons.
 ZCTA-to-MODZCTA conversion tables are available in the NYC Health Coronavirus Data Repository.
 Data from the repository is mapped and aggregated weekly (7-day rolling averages) from the NYC Department of Health, per ZIP codes (MODZCTA), and categorized by weekly 'ending in' dates. https://github.com/nychealth/coronavirus-data